WCIV: History

 The current WCIV first began operations on December 1, 1992, as WCTP, an independent station.
 It began after a nine-month delay in operations with test programs.
 It joined The WB as a charter affiliate on January 11, 1995.
 On November 20, it changed its calls to WBNU.
 On January 6, 1997, Max Media Properties (a company partially related to the present-day Max Media) bought the station, changed its calls to WMMP, and switched its affiliation to UPN.
-Only a year later, Max Media sold WMMP to Sinclair, giving the station its third owner in as many years.
-Later that year, Sinclair bought out Sullivan Broadcasting, owners of Fox affiliate WTAT-TV (channel 24), and all licensee assets were given to Glencairn Ltd, with Sinclair continuing to own through a LMA.
+Only a year later, Max Media sold WMMP to Sinclair Broadcast Group, giving the station its third owner in as many years.
+Later that year, Sinclair bought out Sullivan Broadcasting, owners of Fox affiliate WTAT-TV (channel 24), and all licensee assets were given to Glencairn Ltd, with Sinclair continuing to own through a local marketing agreement (LMA).

 When Sinclair tried to acquire Sullivan's stations outright in 2001, it could not legally keep both WMMP and WTAT because Charleston has only six full-power stations (too few to legally permit a duopoly).
 Although WTAT was longer-established, Sinclair opted to keep WMMP and sold WTAT to Glencairn, Ltd. That company was owned by Edwin Edwards, a former Sinclair executive, and appeared to be a minority-owned company.
 However, nearly all of Glencairn's stock was controlled by the Smith family founders of Sinclair.
 In effect, the company now had a duopoly in the Charleston market which was a violation of Federal Communications Commission (FCC) regulations.
 Glencairn and Sinclair further circumvented the rules by crafting a local marketing agreement between the two stations, with WMMP as senior partner–one of the few known instances in which a Big Four affiliate was the junior partner to a WB or UPN affiliate.

 In 2001, the FCC fined Sinclair $40,000 for illegally controlling Glencairn.
 Later that year, it was renamed Cunningham Broadcasting.
 However, nearly all of Cunningham's stock is still controlled by trusts in the names of the children of the Smith brothers, so for all intents and purposes Sinclair still has a duopoly in Charleston.
 Glencairn and Cunningham have been accused of serving as a shell corporation which Sinclair has been using for the purpose of circumventing FCC ownership rules.
 Prior to its 2007 shutdown, WMMP aired The Tube on its second digital subchannel.

 Soon after Fox announced the formation of MyNetworkTV, Sinclair announced that most of its WB and UPN affiliates, including WMMP, would affiliate with that network.
 Since the launch of MyNetworkTV in 2006, WMMP has aired any Fox programming in the event WTAT preempts the network for weather/emergency updates or local specials.